Outdoor Recreation (OREC)

 OREC 5001 (2) Sustainability Practices within the Outdoor Recreation Economy

 Explore sustainability practices that create a diverse, resilient, equitable, and just outdoor recreation industry.
-Focus on sustainability practices for outdoor products and businesses, as well as communities and destinations.
-Various environmental management systems, certification programs, and processes are viewed within an Outdoor Recreation Economy context, alongside broader social, environmental, and economic movements and factors influencing the future trajectory of the Outdoor Recreation Economy.
+Focus on sustainability practices for outdoor products and businesses, tourism and guiding services, as well as communities and destinations.
+Various certi¿cation programs and processes for outdoor brands, companies and destinations that are relevant to the Outdoor Recreation Economy are examined, alongside broader social, environmental, and economic movements and factors in¿uencing the future trajectory of the Outdoor Recreation Economy.
 Examine best practices surrounding the implementation and communication of sustainability efforts.

 Requisites: Restricted to graduate students only.

-OREC 5002 (2) Leading Sustainable Change in the ORE
+OREC 5002 (2) Leading Sustainable Change in the Outdoor Recreation Economy

 Explore the relationship between self-awareness, personal purpose, and leadership.
 Focus on the building blocks of collaborative leadership and organizational ethics.
 Examine different philosophies of leadership and explore how to engage with diverse constituencies.
 Learn how to participate in ethical decision-making.
 Compare training, tools, and techniques to promote and endorse ethical professional behavior within organizations.